OPEC cartel, allies face decision on increasing oil output - WTMJ

 AP Business Writer

-Their online meeting Thursday takes place against the background of more confidence that prices have steadied, offset by concern that that the spread of new variants of the coronavirus could easily hurt demand.
+Their online meeting Thursday takes place against the background of more confidence that prices have steadied since a precipitous fall last year, though concerns remain that the spread of new variants of the coronavirus could hurt demand again.

+The energy minister of Saudi Arabia, the de facto leader of the member countries, urged “caution and vigilance” in his opening statement.
+Abdulaziz bin Salman said that “while there is no doubt that the oil market has improved” since members last met, “the anxiety surrounding the recovery has not receded.”

-It decided to add back 500,000 barrels per day in December, and analysts say it’s possible the gathered ministers could raise production by another 500,000 barrels per day.
-A big question ahead of the meeting is whether Saudi Arabia, the kingpin among member countries, will withdraw any of the voluntary 1 million barrels per day in cuts that it announced at the January meeting, a move that startled oil markets and sent prices higher.
+As more economic activity returned around the world, the group decided to add back 500,000 barrels per day in December, and analysts said it was possible the gathered ministers could raise production by another 500,000 barrels per day.
+A big question is whether Saudi Arabia will withdraw any of the voluntary 1 million barrels per day in cuts that it announced at the January meeting, a move that startled oil markets and sent prices higher.

 “The group still has a self-imposed cap of not raising the target production by more than 500,000 barrels per day on a monthly basis, which does not include the return of the extra 1 million barrels per day of Saudi Arabian cuts, which would come on top,” said Bjornar Tonhaugen, head of oil markets at Rystad Energy.
 “The higher impact narrative of the meeting will therefore be guidance from Saudi Arabia on its plan on when and how fast it plans to return its extra cuts to the market.”

-Saudi Arabia’s oil minister, Abdulaziz bin Salman, has urged caution and emphasized the market’s fragility.
-Reticence about more production on the part of Saudi Arabia faces a different outlook from Russia, which has been a reliable advocate for more supply.
+Caution about more production on the part of Saudi Arabia faces a different outlook from Russia, which has been a reliable advocate for more supply.
 One factor contributing to differences is that Russia can balance its state budget at lower oil prices than can Saudi Arabia, according to the International Monetary Fund.
+Russia’s Deputy Prime Minister Alexander Novak said at the start of the meeting that “the oil market has not yet fully recovered but we are in much better shape than a few months ago.”

-Crude oil traded at $61.66 per barrel Thursday on the New York Mercantile Exchange, not far from levels around $63 in the last days of December 2019, on the eve of the outbreak.
-Brent crude traded at $64.37, compared to pre-pandemic levels around $69 in December 2019.
+Crude oil traded 1.9% higher at $62.45 per barrel Thursday on the New York Mercantile Exchange as the meeting opened, not far from levels around $63 in the last days of December 2019, on the eve of the outbreak.
+Brent crude traded 2.0% higher at $65.31 compared to pre-pandemic levels around $69 in December 2019.

 The price of crude oil influences gasoline prices for U.S. motorists, since the cost of crude accounts for about half the price at the pump.
 The main influence on U.S. pump prices in recent days has been February’s winter storms, which took 26 refineries offline.
 That has sent gasoline more than 30 cents per gallon higher since the beginning of February, to a national average of $2.74 on Thursday, according to the AAA federation of automotive clubs.
 AAA forecast the national average to hit at least $2.80 in March, adding that motorists could see some relief by month end as refineries resume operation